Social Framework document

 Four priority outcomes emerged through this engagement:

 - Overall feelings of connectedness and inclusion

-These outcomes signaled a need to make an intentional shift in how we as a community collectively work together on what matters most.
+Community Talk outcomes signalled a need to shift how we work together as a community on what matters most to residents.